wradlib/wradlib/docs/notebooks/attenuation/pia.md

 # Path-Integrated Attenuation

-This notebook demonstrates the core attenuation correction capabilities of {mod}`wradlib.atten` module, including the unconstrained [Hitschfeld et al., 1954](https://docs.wradlib.org/en/latest/bibliography.html#hitschfeld1954) approach dating back to 1954.
+This notebook demonstrates the core attenuation correction capabilities of {mod}`wradlib.atten` module, including the unconstrained {cite}`Hitschfeld1954` approach dating back to 1954.
 It compares the different approaches to constrain the gate-by-gate retrieval of path-integrated attenuation.

 Rainfall-induced attenuation is a major source of underestimation for radar-based precipitation estimation at C-band and X-band.
 Unconstrained forward gate-by-gate correction is known to be inherently unstable and thus not suited for unsupervised quality control procedures.
 Ideally, reference measurements (e.g. from microwave links) should be used to constrain gate-by-gate procedures.
-However, such attenuation references are usually not available. {{wradlib}} provides a pragmatic approach to constrain gate-by-gate correction procedures, inspired by the work of [Kraemer et al., 2008](https://docs.wradlib.org/en/latest/bibliography.html#kraemer2008).
-It turned out that these procedures can effectively reduce the error introduced by attenuation, and, at the same time, minimize instability issues [(Jacobi et al., 2016)](https://docs.wradlib.org/en/latest/bibliography.html#jacobi2016).
+However, such attenuation references are usually not available. {{wradlib}} provides a pragmatic approach to constrain gate-by-gate correction procedures, inspired by the work of  {cite}`Kraemer2008`.
+It turned out that these procedures can effectively reduce the error introduced by attenuation, and, at the same time, minimize instability issues {cite}`Jacobi2016`.

 ```{code-cell} python
 import numpy as np